 Facebook is a tricky platform.

 They’re a business and need to keep the lights on and do that with paid ads.

 So if you don’t pay for anyone to see your Facebook Page posts, generally about 1% of the people who follow your page will see the posts!

-That’s not good and maybe a little shocking!
+That’s not good and maybe even a little shocking to boot!

 So that’s why starting a Facebook Group can a much better way to go since Facebook is actively encouraging Groups right now!

 In fact, many more Facebook Group members will see your posts and there’ll be a better chance of engaging with group posts!